Bohemiatupus: Description

 The holotype wings are mostly complete with the apical section of the fore-wing folded and indistinct while only the basal section of the hind-wing is present.
 The wings shows no indications of any color pattering that may have been present in life and are interpreted to have been hyaline in nature.
 The preserved segment of the fore-wing is 115 mm giving an estimated full length for the wing of approximately 260 mm.
 An adult Bohemiatupus elegans would have had a full wingspan of around 520 mm.
-The overall size larger than the 150 mm wingspan of the older genus Sinomeganeura huangheensis.
+The overall size larger than the 150 mm wingspan of the older species Oligotypus huangheensis.
 However this is still smaller than other members of the subfamily such as Meganeuropsis permiana which is noted for a wingspan exceeding 700 mm.
 Several key vein structure features present in the fore-wing show Bohemiatupus elegans to be a member of the meganeurid subfamily Tupinae close to the genus Tupus.
 The AA1 vein possesses several rearward branches, and the CuP vein has a number of concave branches, while the braces CuP and CuA are oblique but not fused into a single vein.
 Overall the hind-wing is distinctly wider in the cubito-anal area than that of Tupus, where the hind and fore wings are similar in width.
 B. elegans can be separated from other genera in the subfamily by various aspects of the fine vein structuring in the wing.